-# 1 You need someone skilled to help form and guide your job search.
-A career coach can help you because they are skilled.
-They have been trained to help you evaluate the options that best fit your credentials and your goals.
-You may have looked for a job a dozen times in your career.
-They may have helped hundreds, even thousands.
-It’s important to have someone skilled listen to what you want or think and give you their insight.
+Career coaches have been trained to help you evaluate options that best fit your credentials and goals.
+While you may have looked for a job a dozen times in your career, they may have helped hundreds, even thousands.
+It’s important to have someone skilled give you their insight into your desired profession.

-#4 Your knowledge about job search may be dated or incorrect.
 Maybe it’s been a while since you looked for a job.
-Or you may have noticed that a lot of things seem to be changing around us.
-The company you worked for five years ago may be vastly different after that merger.
-What worked well two years ago or even last year may just plain ineffective now.
-A career coach helps you ensure you are aware of current job market and workplace trends.
-What industries are hiring, which skills employers are most interested in.
-And even if you are on target, it is a big plus to have your approach confirmed, right?
+Or you may have noticed that a lot of things seem to be changing: the company you worked for five years ago may be vastly different after that merger.
+What worked well two years ago or even last year may be just plain ineffective now.
+A career coach helps you ensure you are aware of current job market and workplace trends, what industries are hiring, and which skills employers are most interested in.
+And even if you are on target, it’s a big plus to have your approach confirmed, right?

-#6 As iron sharpens iron, so one person sharpens another.
-Yes – back to Proverbs!
-This verse is advice from the man God said was the wisest man who ever lived.
+The man God said was the wisest who ever lived gave this advice.
 I don’t believe any of us can ever get so talented or knowledgeable that we aren’t more effective when we seek the counsel of others.
 Seeking counsel from a career coach should be a habit we cultivate throughout our careers.
 And I’d be remiss if I didn’t encourage you to make every effort to ensure the person giving you counsel is a Christian, a Christ-follower.
 Because while we’re seeking the right job, nothing is more fulfilling than following the path God has chosen for us and doing so in ways that honor and glorify Him.
 And while we’re at it, notice it says, “iron sharpens iron.”
 So be prepared for God to use you to help others!

-St. Augustine is credited as saying, “Pray like everything depends on God, but work like everything depends on you.”
-I think the Bible makes it clear God expects us to depend on Him.
+I think the Bible makes clear that God expects us to depend on Him.
 But it’s equally clear He gives us resources that He expects us to fully use.
-Career coaches are one of the greatest tools in the arsenal God’s given you to achieve your goals.
-But like every tool, their effectiveness will always be a function of how you utilize them.
-God bless you!
+Career coaches are one of the greatest tools you can use in your job search, so don’t hesitate to reach out to one!

 Author: Terri Alexander